webplatform/docs/html/elements/a/index.md

 }}
 {{Standardization_Status|W3C Recommendation}}
 {{API_Name}}
-{{Summary_Section|Defines a hyperlink (a link) to any content, which could be an external site, another page, a section within the same page, an image/file or it may even invoke a JavaScript function.}}
+{{Summary_Section|Defines a hyperlink (a link) to any content, which could be an external site, another page, a section within the same page, an image/file or it may even invoke a JavaScript function.

+Internationalization topics related to the <code>a</code> element:
+* [http://www.w3.org/International/techniques/authoring-html#linkloc Linking to localized content]

+}}
 {{Markup_Element
 |DOM_interface=dom/HTMLAnchorElement
 }}